shanepadgett000/pnpm-issue/README.md

 ## Results

 The working directory will fail because the dependency has been updated in the package.json.
-The flat-node-modules directory will not fail to install, and will update the package.json.
+The flat-node-modules directory will not fail to install, and will update the package.json even though the dependency version has been modified.